 It appears that The Gathering has been a success.
-Figures released by the CSO show that the number of overseas tourists visiting Ireland in the first three quarters of 2013 is up from last year 1, 2, and 3.
-Preliminary estimates in the Final Report suggest that €170 million of extra revenue was also generated, exceeding expectations4.
+Figures released by the CSO show that the number of overseas tourists visiting Ireland in the early stages of 2013 is up from last year.
+Findings also show that €170 million of extra revenue was generated, exceeding expectations.

 The ‘Tourism Ambassador Abroad’ idea may be whacky but if it has the potential to bring extra revenue into the country then it may be worth a try if only on a trial basis.
 I’ll be the first to volunteer, or be a guinea pig for a trial programme.
 Whilst a holiday in Ireland is not within my budget I still believe it’s a worthwhile destination with a lot to offer and will gladly shout that from the roof tops or, in my case, from the sun loungers of the Med!

 © Hazel Joy 2013